 Curbside Pick-Up Service

-- For your convenience, we will continue to offer curbside pick-up service.
+- For your convenience, we continue to offer curbside pick-up service.

-- All pick-ups will take place at a table next to the rear entrance of the library on First Street.
-When you arrive for your pick-up appointment, call the library at 518-732-0879 and a staff member will put your items on the table for you to pick up.
+- All pick-ups will take place at the rear entrance of the library on First Street.
+When you arrive for your pick-up appointment, call the library at 518-732-0879 and a staff member will bring your items to you.
 Your items will already be checked out and a receipt will be bundled with your items.

-- We cannot accept returns at the pick-up table.
+- We cannot accept returns curbside.
 If you have items to return, please put them in our outdoor book drop, located on the front lawn.

 - Patrons who are coming to pick up or return materials must practice appropriate physical distancing.
 Staff will also be required to wear a mask and practice physical distancing.